YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <img src="https://i.imgur.com/XsmfHbI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 -After inserting your credentials and pressing "OK", you should see this pop-up window appearing on your screen.
 Don't worry, this is normal as the remote computer (the Windows VM) is using a self-signed Remote Desktop Protocol (RDP) certificate, which is not automatically trusted by your local machine.
-You can go ahead and press "Yes" to connect to the VM since we have created it in Azure.
+You can go ahead and press "Yes" to connect to your VM since we have created it in Azure.
 </p>
 <br />